How to Write Standard Operating Procedures (+SOP Template)

 Here are a few best practices for you to keep in mind while writing your SOP:

-• Include illustrations, flow charts, or images to make your document more interactive.
+• Include annotations, illustrations, flow charts, and images to make your document more interactive.

-• Ensure that the sentences are brief, simple, and written in common terms.
+• Ensure the sentences are brief, simple, and written in common terms.

-• Ensure that the steps are written in simple action-oriented verbs.
+• Ensure that the steps are written using simple action-oriented verbs.

 • Use neatly written short sentences, bulleted items, or lists.